Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 To make Filmjölk, you’ll need a special culture.
 It’s a mix of bacteria that work together to make the finished product, similar to the way that Kombucha or Kefir is a community of bacteria.

-You can buy a feeze dried Filmjölk starter culture online, or you can just re-culture with existing Filmjölk.
+You can buy a freeze dried Filmjölk starter culture online, or you can just re-culture with existing Filmjölk.

 Where on earth are you going to find Filmjölk outside of the Nordics?
 Well, believe it or not, it’s likely already for sale in the supermarket.

-Siggis, which makes a popular brand of Icelandic Yogurt, also makes a drinkable yogurt.
+Siggis, a popular Icelandic yogurt brand, also makes drinkable yogurt.
 If you look closely at the label, it says “Swedish Style Filmjölk.”

 While yogurt is usually just one or two cultures, their Filmjölk includes the following active cultures: